silverton-io/buz/site/docs/inputs/relay.md

 ## Collection Methods

-Honeypot is capable of collecting and distributing events relayed from other honeypot instances, which allows for operational flexibility in a set of use cases.
+Honeypot is capable of collecting and distributing events relayed from other honeypot instances, which allows for operational flexibility in unique use cases.

 ## Validation Method